 FIRST READING: Philippians 2: 12 - 18

-12 Wherefore, my dearly beloved, (as you have always obeyed, not as in my presence only, but much more now in my absence,) with fear and trembling work out your salvation.
+12 Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling;

-13 For it is God who worketh in you, both to will and to accomplish, according to his good will.
+13 for God is at work in you, both to will and to work for his good pleasure.

-15 That you may be blameless, and sincere children of God, without reproof, in the midst of a crooked and perverse generation; among whom you shine as lights in the world.
+15 that you may be blameless and innocent, children of God without blemish in the midst of a crooked and perverse generation, among whom you shine as lights in the world,

-16 Holding forth the word of life to my glory in the day of Christ, because I have not run in vain, nor laboured in vain.
+16 holding fast the word of life, so that in the day of Christ I may be proud that I did not run in vain or labor in vain.

-17 Yea, and if I be made a victim upon the sacrifice and service of your faith, I rejoice, and congratulate with you all.
+17 Even if I am to be poured as a libation upon the sacrificial offering of your faith, I am glad and rejoice with you all.

-1 The Lord is my light and my salvation, whom shall I fear?
-The Lord is the protector of my life: of whom shall I be afraid?
+1 The LORD is my light and my salvation; whom shall I fear?
+The LORD is the stronghold of my life; of whom shall I be afraid?

-4 One thing I have asked of the Lord, this will I seek after; that I may dwell in the house of the Lord all the days of my life.
-That I may see the delight of the Lord, and may visit his temple.
+4 One thing have I asked of the LORD, that will I seek after; that I may dwell in the house of the LORD all the days of my life, to behold the beauty of the LORD, and to inquire in his temple.

 GOSPEL: Luke 14: 25 - 33

-27 And whosoever doth not carry his cross and come after me, cannot be my disciple.
+27 Whoever does not bear his own cross and come after me, cannot be my disciple.

-28 For which of you having a mind to build a tower, doth not first sit down, and reckon the charges that are necessary, whether he have wherewithal to finish it:
+28 For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?

-29 Lest, after he hath laid the foundation, and is not able to finish it, all that see it begin to mock him,
+29 Otherwise, when he has laid a foundation, and is not able to finish, all who see it begin to mock him,

-33 So likewise every one of you that doth not renounce all that he possesseth, cannot be my disciple.
+33 So therefore, whoever of you does not renounce all that he has cannot be my disciple.